Daniela Berti, project coordinator

-Social anthropologist at the National Centre for Scientific Research (CNRS), member of the Centre for Himalayan Studies (CEH).
+Social anthropologist at the National Centre for Scientific Research (CNRS), member of the Centre for South Asian and Himalayan Studies (CESAH).
 Over the last ten years, Daniela’s research has focused on the ethnographic study of judicial settings in India.
 She has conducted research on various district courts in Himachal Pradesh (Kullu, Mandi, Shimla) on criminal cases – cannabis cultivation, drug trafficking, caste-based and dowry-related issues – and, more recently, on cases related to environment and animal rights.
-She carries out fieldwork at the National Green Tribunal in Delhi on cases dealing with conservation and species survival, and at the Wildlife Institute of India in Dehradun (Uttarakhand) where she studies how wildlife biologists assess landscape connectivity and monitor the behaviour of animal populations, thereby producing expertise that can be used in court litigation.
+She carries out fieldwork at the National Green Tribunal in Delhi on cases dealing with conservation and species survival, and at the Wildlife Institute of India in Dehradun (Uttarakhand) where she studies how wildlife biologists monitor animal populations, and how scientific expertise is used in court litigation.

 ✜ Edited books & special issues of journals

-- (in preparation) Animal Sacrifice, Religion and Law in South Asia ed. (with Anthony Good, eds).
+- (forthcoming) Animal Sacrifice, Religion and Law in South Asia, Routledge (with Anthony Good, eds).

 - 2018 Through the Lens of the Law.
 Court Cases and Social Issues in India, (with G. Tarabout, eds) South Asian Multidisciplinary Journal (SAMAJ), 17.